Ali-Mikael/Application-hacking/h4-Disaddembly.md

 ```

-Now that we have the code, we quickly realise it does the same thing as previously, but shifting with a 2 instead of 1 this time.
+### Analysing the code we quickly realise it performs the `caesar cipher` again, this time using a shift value of 2.

 Let's put that to test:
 - `yuvmnpoi` shifted back by 2 ascii is == `wstklnmg`